emmercm/www/src/blog/an-effective-incident-runbook-template.md

 > 1. Help the incident responder take steps to stop the situation from getting worse.
 > 2. Help the incident responder take steps to recover from the situation.
 >
 > Incident mitigation is all about fixing the immediate problem.
-You can think of mitigation as: if I am paged at 3 a.m., what do I need to do to get the system healthy such that I can confidently & safely go back to sleep?
+You can think of mitigation as: if I’m paged at 3 a.m., what do I need to do to get the system healthy such that I can confidently & safely go back to sleep?
 >
 > Complicated, nuanced, or unclear steps may benefit from the inclusion of screenshots that have been marked up with arrows and/or numbers to indicate action order.
 >